Analysis | Biden’s main political opponent — right-wing misinformation — remains unvanquished

 The more momentum this approach enjoys, the further it travels, with “large swaths of the country genuinely believ[ing] that the Democratic Party is a front for a pedophile ring,” as Obama put it — a reference to the bizarre QAnon conspiracy theory.

 For four years, Trump’s opponents hoped that some voice would speak up to reveal the president as a hopeless charlatan, removing the scales from the eyes of his followers.
 Perhaps it would be former Arizona senator John McCain, speaking out against Trump’s rhetoric and policies.
 Or perhaps special counsel Robert S. Mueller III, revealing deep-rooted malfeasance in Trump’s 2016 campaign.
-Perhaps it would come after his impeachment demonstrated how he’d tried to leverage his position for his political benefit.
+Perhaps it would come after Trump’s impeachment demonstrated how he had tried to leverage his position for his political benefit.
 But no such reckoning ever came, either because the evidence was lacking or because Fox News insisted that it was.

 It’s hard to see what might alter the existing dynamic.
 There is a political benefit for Republicans to coddle misinformation and those who perpetrate it.
 Social media companies are only hesitantly interested in combating the problem and, at times, have enabled it.
 There are strong financial motivations for Fox News to continue its current prime-time programming.
-While its hosts have faced advertiser boycotts for their content, the programs continue to generate large audiences for whatever pro-Trump rhetoric Sean Hannity et al have on any given day.
-The emergence of still-tepid competition from the right won’t convince the network to alter its trajectory.
+While its hosts have faced advertiser boycotts for their content, the programs continue to generate large audiences for whatever pro-Trump rhetoric Sean Hannity et al. have on any given day.
+The emergence of still-tepid competition from the right won’t persuade the network to alter its trajectory.
 And even if it did, there would still be that morass of misinformation on social media and right-leaning websites.

-We should note, by the way, that it’s clear that many denizens of the right-wing media universe actually believe the false claims being peddled.
+We should note, by the way, that it’s clear that many denizens of the right-wing media universe believe the false claims being peddled.
 Fox Business’s Maria Bartiromo, once generally considered a talented financial reporter, has become enmeshed in right-wing conspiracies and claims.
 Further from the center of the Republican establishment, popular figures run even more carelessly into the wilds.
 It’s not simply that some of these voices would need to decide to give up the lucrative embrace of nonsense.
-It’s that some would need to actually be brought back to reality.
+It’s that some would need to be brought back to reality.

 How can Biden combat that?
 What can he say or do to aid that process?
-Obama noted that some of the reaction to his own presidency derived from his being a Black man who’d risen to the most powerful position in the country.
-Biden might conceivably reduce the opposition from the far right that’s predicated on racial insecurity — except that Biden’s already been effectively painted by right-wing voices as a tool of far-left socialists, the identified avatars of which tend to be women of color.
+Obama noted that some of the reaction to his own presidency derived from his being a Black man who had risen to the most powerful position in the country.
+Biden might conceivably reduce the opposition from the far right that’s predicated on racial insecurity — except that Biden has already been effectively painted by right-wing voices as a tool of far-left socialists, the identified avatars of which tend to be women of color.

 “If we do not have the capacity to distinguish what’s true from what’s false, then by definition the marketplace of ideas doesn’t work.
 And by definition our democracy doesn’t work,” Obama warned.
 “We are entering into an epistemological crisis."